doersino/UnicodeMathML/README.md

 TODO comparison table: latex vs asciimath vs unicodemath on three star scale, with "source readability" 1 2 3, "ease of input" 2 3 1 or so, ease of parsing, etc.

 TODO good running example: fourier transform

+TODO thumbsup [this issue](...) if youre interested in an interactive unicodemath tutorial. in the tut, first show examples, then escapes, then text fields with buildup

 ### Alright, but I can't find any of these fancy Unicode symbols on my keyboard!